Monday, 25 November 2013

 July2012

-Being an Australian, I'm a true blue battler through and through and managed to convince the docs that I desperately needed to go on my 2012 Summer Euro Trip for several weeks after just over a week of rehabilitation from my first stroke in various hospital locations all across London and passing necessary 'life skills' tests.
-I reassured them that I had seeing-eye-dogs/mates and a virtual Registered Nurse Mother Duck watching my every movement, as well as the handy iPhone to take photographs of my campsite during a music festival (to assist with my spatial navigation which was like when you try to find where you put your drink down at a massive party when you dashed off to the toilet a few minutes earlier!) and friends I had accumulated during the Euro Trip (friends that my mind retained were always so chuffed to make the cut!).
+Being an Australian Kitty Kat, I'm a true-blue battler through and through and managed to convince the docs that I desperately needed to go away for several weeks after just over a week of rehabilitation from the first stroke in various hospital locations all across London and passing necessary 'life skills' tests.
+Obviously, I reassured them that I had seeing-eye-dogs/mates and a virtual registered-nurse Mother Duck watching my every movement, as well as the handy iPhone to take photographs of my campsite during a music festival (to assist with my spatial navigation which was like when you try to find where you put your drink down at a massive party when you dashed off to the toilet a few minutes earlier!) and friends I had accumulated during the Euro Trip (friends that my mind retained were always so chuffed to make the cut!).

 Below is Stroke #1's brain damage to the left hemisphere.
 See that white 'blob' at the bottom left-hand corner?!
-That isn't my nasal passage; that is my brain's distinct damage to the Occipital Lobe - pretty, pretty, pre-tty impressive dead chunk right there!
-Amazing that my particular deficiencies can be clearly identified (by educated medical gurus) purely by looking at this damage in the image and the location of such.
+That isn't my nasal passage; that is my brain's distinct damage to the occipital lobe - pretty, pretty, pre-tty impressive dead chunk right there!
+It's truly fascinating that my particular deficiencies can be clearly identified before even meeting me (by educated medical gurus) purely by looking at this damage in the image and the location of such.
 The brain eventually generates new neuron routes around that damaged (and also, dead) part of brain, with all the improvements happening in the first few years post acquiring brain damage.
 For example, I allllllmost have all my peripheral eyesight back that was initially lost post Stroke #1's brain damage and the tingling down my body's RHS (also Stroke #1 damage) is no longer as regular, nor as ticklish.

 Unsurprisingly, I was forever in desperate need of photos of loved ones doing 'normal' activities during my 35 odd days at 'pital.
 Some would send a shot of their computer screen at work (thanks for including me in your life!), others would send daily selfies (because of my paranoia about whether I was dead or alive, I requested that they send something I was not expecting, hence little Schoop's facial expression below) or if I was really lucky, shots of who they were dating at the time.
-I was living vicariously through them!
+Essentially, I was living vicariously through them!
 There were never feelings of envy or sadness when I saw such shots - I loved every single one as they made me feel alive and it made me realise just how amazing life in itself was because mine was truly lacking.
-Whether it be my cute Mother Duck and my oldest brother, Daniel (aka Dan the Man - for obvious reasons) at a football game together, a selfie from a mate at boring ole work or my British roomie sending a shot of the 'ghost' (reality - SPERM.
-Other roomie and myself teased him with Life of Brian every sperm is sacred-esque quotes for a while there.
-As expected) he had painted on his face at a Halloween party, I was truly grateful for every picture sent my way and I'm still receiving such delightful and reassuring insight into the lives of loved ones all across the globe every single day as Special K. It helps keep myself sane and more importantly, offers endless entertainment.
+Whether it be my cute Mother Duck and my oldest brother, Daniel (aka Dan the Man - for obvious reasons) at a football game together, a selfie from a mate at boring ole work or my British roomie sending a shot of the 'ghost' he had painted on his face at a Halloween party, I was truly grateful for every picture sent my way and I'm still receiving such delightful and reassuring insight into the lives of loved ones all across the globe every single day as Special K. It helps keep myself sane and more importantly, offers endless entertainment.

 Hot tip for other mates of stroke survivors!

-Friends would bring into hospital familiar pieces to help stimulate my brain in identifying who I was, what my life was like before the strokes and to also realise I was not in a coma (because I certainly felt like I was!).
-Like this card, below, which I had created for my dear friend, Nim (born the same day as Zac Hanson - amazing!) for her birthday the previous year.
-What a beautiful and wise creature my little Nim Hanson is to think of this as a brain stimulus for her frightened Kitty!
-It surely did the trick - calmed nerves whenever Zac Hanson waltzes into my world!
+Friends would bring into hospital familiar pieces to help stimulate my brain in identifying who I was, what my life was like before the strokes and to also realise I was not in a coma (because it certainly felt like I was!).
+Like this card, below, which I had created for my dear friend for her birthday the previous year.

-When my Klubbers would leave hospital in late 2012, I'd forget that they had visited within a few seconds because of my damaged, Special K brain with its dead hippocampus, in particular.
+When my devoted Klubbers would leave hospital during those morbid, challenging weeks post the second stroke in late 2012, I'd forget that they had visited within a few seconds because of my damaged, Special K brain with its dead hippocampus, in particular.
 It honestly made myself wonder why family and mates even bothered coming at all and made me so humbled that they still did considering I'd forget such a kind act!
-This extreme lack of memory retention is why I took photos of guests throughout their visits (a candid shot below of two of my most dear friends who were in the midst of creating a memory aide of my birthday celebrations at hospital (and the cafe`next door = party time!) with freshy taken polaroid photographs and personalised messages in a large frame to ensure I didn't think it had all been a dream - or worse - forgot the effort my beautiful + considerate friends put in at the cafe`across the road and also at the hospital's outside terrace *aka - Kitty party central!* for a birthday that was initially meant to be living the high life with the below mate, Chelsea Great and my Canadian/Dutch mates in Amsterdam).
+This extreme lack of memory retention is why I took photos of guests throughout their visits (a candid shot below of two of my most dear friends who were in the midst of creating a memory aide of my birthday celebrations at hospital (and the cafe`next door = party time!) with freshy-taken Polaroid photographs and personalised messages in a large frame to ensure I didn't think it had all been a dream - or worse - forgot the effort my beautiful + considerate friends put in at the cafe`across the road and also at the hospital's outside terrace *aka - Kitty party central!* for a birthday that was initially meant to be living the high life with the below mate, Chelsea Great and my Canadian/Dutch mates in nearby Amsterdam).

 Family and friends ensured to help out wherever possible.